 A detailed life cycle profile was a condition of supply for all building materials.
 This information was collated into the Olympics Building Products Life Cycle Inventory Database (OLCI).

-This made possible a new style of analysis with, for example, the clear and direct comparisons of the sustainability over time of the Melbourne Cricket Ground (red circle) with the Olympic Stadium (relative Green line) and a possible future build (purple line).
+This made possible a new style of analysis with, for example, this clear and direct comparisons of the sustainability of building and operating for 50 years, the Melbourne Cricket Ground (red circle) with the as built Olympic Stadium (relative Green line) and a possible alternate material build (purple line).

-In 2001 the the Cooperative Research Centre for Construction Innovation (CRCCI) was established, in part, to build on the work from the Sydney Olympics to deliver this comprehensive style of sustainability analysis in minutes instead of years.
+In 2001, the Cooperative Research Centre for Construction Innovation (CRCCI) was established, in part, to build on the work from the Sydney Olympics and to deliver this comprehensive style of sustainability analysis in minutes instead of man years.

 Over $64m was raised in funds and “in kind” contributions to cover the seven year life of the CRCCI.
-The Commonwealth Scientific and Industrial Research Organisation (CSIRO) was a founding partner and was contracted undertake the software development using OzLCI.
+The Commonwealth Scientific and Industrial Research Organisation (CSIRO) was a founding partner and was contracted to undertake the software development.

-The “flagship” project was to build LCADesign, the world’s first large scale environmental impact calculator for large buildings designed with building information modelling (BIM) using LCA.
+The “flagship” project was to build LCADesign, the world’s first environmental impact calculator for large buildings.
+Building information models (BIMs) are imported and graphical output is produced.
 Trials were conducted using seven commercial buildings including the KPMG Head Office in the Netherlands and Council House in Melbourne.

-OzLCI was modified for application to the US west coast, Netherands and the UK.
-Californian, Dutch and German LCI databases were developed with Stanford University CIFE USA; Building Science & Technology CSTB France; University of Salford BHE UK; Technical Research Centre VTT Finland and University of Delft Netherlands as partners.
+OzLCI was used as the base for development of LCIs for the US west coast, Netherands, UK, Netherlands and Germany.
+This was completed in partnership with Stanford University CIFE, Building Science & Technology CSTB France, University of Salford BHE UK, Technical Research Centre VTT Finland and University of Delft Netherlands.

 With support from a group of eight specialist scientists, architects and engineers, Ecquate Pty.
 Ltd. was established in March 2008 and successfully tendered for the ongoing licence for LCADesign and its associated national databases.

-LCADesign was ahead of its time, with takeup restricted by many technical factors including the limited uptake of BIM.
-However LCADesign and associated national LCI’s found wide spread application in green labelling.
-Ecospecifier’s Green Tag Eco-labelling system was, arguably, the first successful commercial application of Life Cycle Analysis.
+LCADesign was ahead of its time, but takeup was restricted by many technical factors including the limited uptake of BIM and a 100 element constraint.
+However as most building products have far less than 100 components, LCADesign and associated national LCI’s found wide spread application in green labelling.
+Ecospecifier’s Green Tag Eco-labelling system was arguably, the first successful commercial application of Life Cycle Analysis.

-Ecquate stewardship of its multiple LCI’s allowed LCA based ecolabelling to cover commercial, industrial and residential sectors in Europe, China USA, Australia and more recently, the Middle East and South Africa.
+Ecquate stewardship of its multiple LCI’s, in association with The Evah Institute and Global GreenTag, allowed LCA based ecolabelling to cover commercial, industrial and residential sectors in Europe, China USA, Australia and more recently, the Middle East and South Africa.

-It can be argued that Ecquate is now the market leader in supplying quality LCI data and applying life cycle analysis for eco-positive outcomes.
+It can be argued that Ecquate is now a market leader in supplying quality LCI data and applying life cycle analysis to real world projects for eco-positive outcomes.